|

 so I had not been on this particular section before.
 The pine boards

-of the shelter where the murder had been committed have been replaced,
+of the shelter where the murders had been committed had been replaced,

 and there is no longer any sign of blood, or the fact that something